magolimbo/SanFranciscoProstitution.github.io/index.md

 | TARAVAL     | 413   |
 | TENDERLOIN  | 1994  |

-It's not a surprise that almost all the prostitution incidents have been recorded in the Mission District, that counts 7307 occurences, followed by Northern with 3945.
+It's not a surprise that almost all the prostitution incidents have been recorded in the **Mission District**, that counts **7307 occurences**, followed by Northern with 3945.
-The Mission district, and particularly Capp Street, is notoriously famous for its high incidence of prostitution, which has even led authorities to build concrete barriers to reduce the influx of clients from outside.
-This solution only partially solved the problem, as the sex workers were simply moved a few blocks away.
+The Mission district (see map below), and particularly **Capp Street**, is notoriously famous for its high incidence of prostitution, which has even led authorities to build concrete barriers to reduce the influx of clients from outside.
+The barricades have significantly improved the safety of Capp.
+St. over the past months bringing peace and quiet.
+A solution that neighbors in the area deem necessary for the neighborhood's sanity and safety.
+However this solution only partially solved the problem, as the sex workers were simply moved a few blocks away.

+This clearly suggests that the underlying issue is not preventing clients from reaching sex workers, but rather increasing efforts to dismantle the criminal organizations that control hundreds of women, or even legalizing and regulating prostitution to remove these human lives from the streets.

 ![prostitution hotspot](images/prostitution_hotspot1.png)
+*heat map of prostitution reports in San Francisco*

+The map plot above obtained from the dataset confirms in a visual way what has been said.
 ![prostitution heightmap](images/prostitution11.png)

 [Link to another page](./another-page.html).